tlswg/tls13-spec/draft-ietf-tls-tls13.md

 server_version
-: This field will contain the lower of that suggested by the client in the ClientHello and the highest supported by the server.
+: This field will contain the lower of that suggested by the client in the client hello and the highest supported by the server.
 For this version of the specification, the version is 3.4.
 (See
   {{backward-compatibility}} for details about backward compatibility.)